Excerpt 7, A Seat for the Rabble

 A songbird trilled three times.
 The men stirred uneasily.

-The heads on Traitor’s Gate flashed through her mind as she picked herself up and stumbled out of the hedge, branches creaking and scraping her arms as she fled.
+The heads on Traitor’s Gate flashed through her mind as Sara picked herself up and stumbled out of the hedge, branches creaking and scraping her arms as she fled.
 Her stomach rolled with disgust as she stepped through grass damp with her own water.
 She wheeled around a hedge bush and plunged through three leafy spaces, thorny branches pulling insistently at her hair and wool gown.
 Her feet carried her so fast that her eyes missed the marbled fountain, and she tumbled headfirst into the pool below the seated statue.

 She was wet now, dripping everywhere, her hair a soggy mop that clung slickly to her cheeks and neck.
 She heard feet just beyond the hedge.
 Her face crumpled at once and her tears mingled with those from the sad-faced statue.